pschool-in/curriculum/content/grammar/pronoun/pronoun-group.md

-## Identify
+## Pronoun or Not

 (pronoun-2)

-Identify which of these words are pronouns and which are not.
+Drag the given words and put it in the right boxes.

 Pronoun